 4. Charity: Water

 Sometimes it’s best to keep it simple.
 Charity: Water’s annual report is the perfect example of keeping it simple, but effective.
-The nonprofit lets the impact stand on its own on certain pages – no pictures, very little language, and lots of white space.
-We love how they showed the lineage of that $25.1 million: we raised X which equaled Y and resulted in Z. This is an easy to follow “formula” that your nonprofit could use as well.
+There is a great balance of faces and facts, blending visual narrative with the fiscal.
+We love how they use maps to show where their work is having the greatest impact.
+They clearly show how they raised X which equaled Y and resulted in Z. This is an easy to follow “formula” that your nonprofit could use as well.

 5. 350.org